kristiannissen/ideal-octo-bassoon/README.md

 My favourite: **gofmt -w -s** does the code formatting for me.
 Run package test: **go test -v ./package/** runs all tests in the package you specify.

+### App Structure
+Routes used

+* /api/hops - returns top N hops, with pagination
+* /api/hop/{name} - returns specific hop
+* / - index/splash page
+* /app - PWA app to install

+Since the app is just using a JSON file as it's datasource in this first version, there is no need for authentication or admin routes.